Government will spend $40 million to help relieve the pressure from ambulance service providers

 The new funding comes amid increasing calls for the Government to put more money into ambulance services.

-Last month, St John chief executive Peter Bradley appealed directly to the Government to fully fund the service.
+Last month, Bradley appealed directly to the Government to fully fund the service.

 He said St John put a funding bid to Government of more than $350m over four years to increase its funding levels to be fully supported.